chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 * Understand ontology-based data modeling with WissKI.
 * Analyze and structure domain collections.
-* Build simple knowledge graphs and semantic paths.
+* Build semantic paths and simple knowledge graphs.
 * Reflect on semantic modeling practices and challenges.

 ## Your Expectations and Experiences